 Anyone can view the Compliance Directory.
 It is sorted alphabetically by legislation name, lists the Level and Tier assigned, and summarises the purpose of the legislation and its relevance to the University.
 The Compliance Directory is a live resource, and is regularly monitored and updated.
 Managers should encourage all staff to access the directory to help drive compliance awareness and behaviour.

 How often is the Compliance Directory updated?

 The Compliance Program Unit regularly monitors changes to laws to update the Compliance Directory.
 A formal update is scheduled on at least an annual basis.
-Designated Compliance Representatives and Compliance Representatives have access to the Directory’s laws for which their area has responsibility of operational compliance and must continuously review their laws and update the Directory when necessary in a timely manner.
+Designated Compliance Representatives and nominated Compliance Contacts have access to the Directory’s laws for which their area has responsibility of operational compliance and must continuously review their laws and update the Directory when necessary in a timely manner.